scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Each of those steps reduces the search space for successive steps.
 This also means that if one step finds no match, the remaining steps do not have to be performed.
 Note that steps 3, 5 and 6 can yield multiple matches and backtracking is employed to check every combination.
-Because step 6 is the most involved, it is described in more detail in the next section.
+Since step 6 is the most involved, it is described in more detail in the next section.

 Sequence Variables in Commutative Functions ...........................................

 The distribution of :math:`n` subjects subterms onto :math:`m` sequence variables within a commutative function symbol can yield up to :math:`m^n` distinct solutions.
-Enumerating all of the is accomplished by generating and solving several linear Diophantine equations.
+Enumerating all of the solutions is accomplished by generating and solving several linear Diophantine equations.
 As an example, lets assume we want to match ``f(a, b, b, b)`` with ``f(x___, y__, y__)`` where ``f`` is commutative.
 This means that the possible distributions are given by the non-negative integer solutions of these equations: